twitter/d3kit/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-**d3Kit** provides thin scaffold for creating reusable charts and utilities for speeding visualization development with [D3](https://github.com/mbostock/d3).
+**d3Kit** provides thin scaffold for creating reusable and responsive charts with [D3](https://github.com/mbostock/d3).
 It aims to relieve you from the same groundwork tasks you found yourself doing again and again.
-Writing code in d3Kit way also help you create reusable and responsive components easily.

 For developers who have tried d3Kit v1-2, d3Kit v3 was rewritten to support D3 v4, consider several new use cases (`<canvas>`, for example) and use ES6 class for the implementation, making every chart can be extended easily.